greg-raven/grus/_posts/2018-03-16-no-daca-amnesty-in-the-omnibus-spending-bill.md

 ---
-title: 'No DACA amnesty in the omnibus spending bill'
+title: "No DACA amnesty in the omnibus spending bill"
 layout: post
 categories:
 - Letters